How do I find things that are not in the FGSC collection ?

 In general, you may ship strains of non-pathogenic fungi including Neurospora and its relatives, Aspergillus nidulans, A. niger, Rhizopus, Coprinus, Pichia, Saccharomyces or other BSL-1 organism without special permits.
 Private couriers are preferred over the postal service.
 Any BSL-2 organism needs to be shipped in protective packaging including a double-walled container that will prevent the escape of the organism if the culture should become breached.
 They need to be marked "UN3373 Biological Substance Category B" to indicate that they are biologicals but not hazardous materials.
 Please see the CDC guidelines for more information.

-The FGSC has been supported since 1960 by the Living Stock Collection program, at the National Science Foundation.
+The FGSC was supported from 1960 to 2014 by the Living Stock Collection program (now CSBR), at the National Science Foundation.
 Additional support comes from the fees we charge to our users.
-To support the accessioning of large numbers of Neurospora knock-out mutants, the FGSC receives funds from the NIH Neurospora Functional Genomics program.
+Individuals considering the deposit of large sets of strains should contact the FGSC and be prepared to provide support for accession of the materials.
+Please include this support in your grant proposals.

 In 2006, the FGSC established the FGSC Endowment fund at the Genetics Society of America.